rimsa/CFGgrind/README.md

 CFGgrind is a valgrind plugin to reconstruct control flow graphs (CFGs) dynamically by following the execution of binary programs.
 This tools allows successive CFGs refinements by supporting multiple executions with different inputs.
-We support edge counts and multi-thread programs.
+We use profiling for edge counts and multi-thread programs.

 ## Building